Komal-kalyanraman/container_manager/README.md

 - **Database Integration:**
   Uses Redis for storing container metadata and state.
-  **Pluggable database backend**: Swap Redis for any other database by implementing the `IDatabaseHandler` interface.
+  **Pluggable database backend:** Swap Redis for any other database by implementing the `IDatabaseHandler` interface.

 - **Logging:**
   Integrated with Google glog for robust logging.